extendr/libR-sys/README.md

 ## Conditional compilation depending on R installation

-extendr crate provides these environmental variables that you can use in `build.rs`:
+libR-sys crate provides these environmental variables that you can use in `build.rs`:

 - `DEP_R_R_VERSION_MAJOR`: The major part of the R version (e.g. `4` in version `4.1.0`)
 - `DEP_R_R_VERSION_MINOR`: The minor part of the R version (e.g. `1` in version `4.1.0`)